 - 10/22/65 - These two SF Rangers companies made two more contacts with the enemy and captured 4 heavy machine guns and many rifles before they entered Pleime camp.

 - 10/24/65 - At 0315 hours, the enemy resumed its attack against the Armored Task Force, but failed to pierce the defense positions.
-At sunrise, the Armored Task fanned out patrols and discovered 125 dead bodies, collected 75 crew-served and individual weapons and captured some prisoners.
+At sunrise, the Armored Task Fore fanned out patrols and discovered 125 dead bodies, collected 75 crew-served and individual weapons, and captured some prisoners.

 - 10/25/65 - At 0300 hours, the Armored Task Force resumed advancing toward Pleime camp.
-After 5 kilometers, the APC's moving ahead of the column encountered enemy fire which was quickly repressed by American artillery.
+After 5 kilometers, the APC's moving ahead of the column encountered zn enemy fire, which was quickly repressed by American artillery.
 At dusk, the Armored Task Force arrived at Pleime camp.

 - 10/26/65 - At 1015 hours, while searching the surroundings of the camp, the relief force was attacked by the enemy, which resulted in 140 VC killed, 5 captured along with 20 crew-served weapons.